henryhchchc/homebrew-library/README.md

-# Homebrew Library
+# 🍺 Homebrew Library

-This repository is a [Homebrew](https://brew.sh) library for personal use.
+This repository is a [Homebrew](https://brew.sh) tap for personal use.

 ## Usage
 ```shell